ImperialCollegeLondon/EvoSim/docs/source/userguide.rst

     - ``allocator`` defines the allocation algorithm to use
     - ``objective`` an optional objective function for allocation algorithms that require one (the greedy allocation algorithm does not)
-    - ``matcher`` defines a list of constraints that define whether an electric vehicle can be assigned to a charging post
+    - ``matchers`` defines a list of constraints that define whether an electric vehicle can be assigned to a charging post.
+The match is positive when all constraints are met.
     - ``outputs`` defines a list of outputs to compute and print to screen or save to disk